ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

 What is the memory monitor?
 ---------------------------

-The memory monitor is a component that runs on each node in your Ray cluster and is instantiated with a configured threshold.
-The memory monitor periodically checks the memory usage of the different Ray processes on the node, which includes the worker heap, the object store, and the raylet as described in :ref:`memory management <memory>`.

-The memory monitor is a component that runs within the raylet process on each node.
+The memory monitor is a component that runs within the :ref:`raylet <whitepaper>` process on each node.
 It periodically checks the memory usage, which includes the worker heap, the object store, and the raylet as described in :ref:`memory management <memory>`.
 If the combined usage exceeds a configurable threshold the raylet will kill a task or actor process to free up memory and prevent Ray from failing.

 .. note::